-- (b) the duties imposed on a radiation safety officer by regulation 19(3). - (3) Before appointing a radiation safety officer or a radiation safety committee under subregulation (1), the registrant shall obtain the approval in writing of the Council in respect of the person or persons to be appointed. - (4) The appointment of a radiation safety officer or of a radiation safety officer and a radiation safety committee, as the case requires, does not relieve the registrant making that appointment of liability for any failure to perform - (a) any of the duties imposed on that registrant by regulation 19(2), 19A(2), 25 or 26; or - (b) the duties imposed on a radiation safety officer by regulation 19(3). - (5) A person shall not be appointed under subregulation (1) to be a radiation safety officer unless he - (a) has passed an examination in radiation safety conducted by or on behalf of the Council in accordance with the Radiation Safety (Qualifications) Regulations 1980; or - (b) possesses an approved qualification. - (6) A registrant shall, on appointing a radiation safety officer, notify that officer in writing of - (a) the duties - (i) which the radiation safety officer is required to carry out on behalf of the registrant under regulation 18(1)(a)(i); and - (ii) imposed on the radiation safety officer by regulation 19(3);
+- the duties imposed on a radiation safety officer by (b) regulation 19(3). - (3) Before appointing a radiation safety officer or a radiation safety committee under subregulation (1), the registrant shall obtain the approval in writing of the Council in respect of the person or persons to be appointed. - (4) The appointment of a radiation safety officer or of a radiation safety officer and a radiation safety committee, as the case requires, does not relieve the registrant making that appointment of liability for any failure to perform - any of the duties imposed on that registrant by (a) regulation 19(2), 19A(2), 25 or 26; or - the duties imposed on a radiation safety officer by (b) regulation 19(3). - A person shall not be appointed under subregulation (1) to be a (5) radiation safety officer unless he --- - has passed an examination in radiation safety conducted (a) by or on behalf of the Council in accordance with the Radiation Safety (Qualifications) Regulations 1980; or - possesses an approved qualification. (b) - (6) A registrant shall, on appointing a radiation safety officer, notify that officer in writing of - - (a) the duties - which the radiation safety officer is required to (i) carry out on behalf of the registrant under regulation 18(1)(a)(i); and - imposed on the radiation safety officer by (ii) regulation 19(3);

-- (b) any conditions, restrictions or limitations which are imposed under section 36 on the registration of - (i) the premises; or
+- (b) any conditions, restrictions or limitations which are imposed under section 36 on the registration of - the premises; or (i)

-- (ii) any irradiating apparatus or electronic product on the premises or any field sites under the control of the registrant. - (7) The registrant shall in writing notify the radiation safety officer appointed by that registrant if the duties referred to in subregulation (6)(a) or the conditions, restrictions or limitations referred to in subregulation 6(b) change.
+(7) The registrant shall in writing notify the radiation safety officer appointed by that registrant if the duties referred to in subregulation (6)(a) or the conditions, restrictions or limitations referred to in subregulation 6(b) change.

-[Regulation 18 amended in Gazette 22 Jul 1997 p.
+[Regulation 18 amended: Gazette 22 Jul 1997 p.
 3816-7.]